Read more on

 I couldn't fathom why most people are so easily manipulated, biased and irrational.
 Now I know that, as demonstrated by this study, being unbiased and rational tends to be unique to autistic people.

-I consider autism a social and medical construct to label people who exceed the level of individuality tolerated by society.
-As I pointed out in the Deindividuation Resister Hypothesis, 'Our intellectual advantage and our supposed social deficits are two sides of the same coin, and any attempts at "correcting" the latter will diminish that advantage. […] It’s our failure to conform to society, it’s our failure to think the way others think, it’s our failure to subscribe to group dynamics and groupthink, it’s our failure to give in to peer pressure, it’s our failure to blindly follow tradition, it’s our failure to unquestioningly obey authority, and it’s our failure to accept the status quo that have driven human progress for tens of thousands of years, thanks to autistic individuals who successfully resisted attempts at being mainstreamed.'
+Since my discovery I have reflected on the nature of autism and eventually concluded that autism is a social construct for people who resist social conditioning, culminating in my Deindividuation Resister Hypothesis. ('Abstract: All children are born with individual identities, but almost all of them undergo social conditioning and are forced to take on collective identities instead.
+Human progress is driven by people who resist social conditioning [or are not subjected to it in the first place] and retain their individual identities at the cost of being ostracised and pathologised while those who identify collectively provide the network to spread it.' – 'Our intellectual advantage and our supposed social deficits are two sides of the same coin, and any attempts at "correcting" the latter will diminish that advantage. […] It’s our failure to conform to society, it’s our failure to think the way others think, it’s our failure to subscribe to group dynamics and groupthink, it’s our failure to give in to peer pressure, it’s our failure to blindly follow tradition, it’s our failure to unquestioningly obey authority, and it’s our failure to accept the status quo that have driven human progress for tens of thousands of years, thanks to autistic individuals who successfully resisted attempts at being mainstreamed.')